sugar occurs when the sugar (glucose) level in the

 make a person feel tired and thirsty.
 If your child's blood sugar level stays

 higher than normal, his or her body will adjust to that level.
 If

 your child's blood sugar keeps rising, the kidneys will make more urine and your child can get dehydrated.
 Severe dehydration can be life-threatening.
 Over time, high

 blood sugar can damage the eyes, heart, kidneys, blood vessels, and nerves.

 Watch for symptoms of high blood sugar.
 Symptoms include feeling very tired or thirsty and urinating more often than usual.
 As long as you or your child notices the symptoms, you

 will probably have time to treat high blood sugar so that it doesn't become an

 emergency.
 Three steps can help you prevent high blood sugar

 - Test your child's blood sugar often, especially

-high blood sugar levels or the blood sugar level is consistently staying above
+- Call the doctor if your child often has high blood sugar levels or if the blood sugar level is often staying above

 - Encourage your child to drink extra water or